-This section describes how to prepare the AED Plus unit for use.
-Specifically, it provides information on the following functions:
+This section describes the following functions to prepare the AED Plus for use:

-- Inspecting the Unit
+- · Inspecting the Unit

 - Preparing the AED Plus for Use

 - Using the Self Test Feature

+- Installing or Replacing Batteries

 - Identifying Battery Condition

 Inspecting the Unit

 Once unpacked, inspect the device for any signs of damage due to shipping.
 Check for accessories and any other parts ordered.